Flat and Low Slope Roofing Materials

 EPDM: the most inexpensive product

-Ethylene Propylene Diene Monomer (EPDM) also called Synthetic Rubber roof is a material common in all states.
-It is flexible enough, easy to install, suitable for large roof areas.
-This material can be installed over old bituminous roofs.
+Ethylene Propylene Diene Monomer (EPDM), also called Synthetic Rubber roof, is a material common in all states.
+It is flexible, easy to install, including over old bituminous roofs, and suitable for large roof areas.

-The main brands of EPDM low slope roofing materials are the following: Carlisle SynTec, Firestone, GenFlex.
+The most popular EPDM low-slope roofing materials brands are Carlisle SynTec, Firestone, and GenFlex.

 PROS: